duckduckgo/duckduckgo-help-pages/_docs/r-legal/regulatory-reporting.md

 #### Point of contact for Member States’ authorities, the European Commission, and the European Board for Digital Services

-DuckDuckGo’s single point of contact is <a href="mailto:legal@duckduckgo.com">legal@duckduckgo.com</a>.
+DuckDuckGo’s single point of contact is [legal@duckduckgo.com](mailto:legal@duckduckgo.com).
 English is the preferred language for communication with this point of contact.

 #### How DuckDuckGo users can contact us